Gordon999/Pi-MP3_Player/README.md

 To run python3 MP3_Player.py

+To run at boot (assuming booting to GUI)...

+add @/usr/bin/python3 /home/pi/MP3_Player.py to the end of /etc/xdg/lxsession/LXDE-pi/autostart

 # New features

 - Additional Audio file formats added, DSD (.dsf) and ALAC (.M4A).
 Note some features not available with these.